Monday, 12 March 2012

 "What do we do now?"
 Matthew asked.

 "Nothing.
 They're far enough away for now.
-They may not even know that we're here.
+They not even be aware we're here.
 We'll just wait here until they get off the track and disappear into the woods."
 I suggested.

 "What if a train comes?"
 Matthew asked.